Corporate Performance Management

 Corporate performance management (CPM) is an organization-wide approach to steering results across both financial and non-financial dimensions.

-Management control is the subset of CPM concerned with processes by which managers influence other members of the organization to implement the organization’s strategies (Robert N. Anthony and Govindarajan 2007).
+Management control is the subset of CPM concerned with processes by which managers influence other members of the organization to implement the organization’s strategies (Anthony & Govindarajan, 2007).

 Theoretical foundations